GenericMappingTools/gmt/doc/rst/source/tutorial/session-2.rst

 and its :ref:`scaling/offset capabilities <-icols_full>`.
 To skip the first 3 header records and then select the 4th, 3rd, 5th, and
-6th column and scale the last column by 0.1, we would use
+6th column and scale the 6th column by 0.1, we would use

    ::